 SynPat owns the patents.

-The following arrangement secures Participants’ interests, allowing them to pay their participation fees only after the licenses are granted to them:
+The following arrangement secures Participants’ interests, allowing them to receive the license granted to them only after :

-The Patent Purchase Agreement (PPA) allows SynPat to grant licenses to prospective Participants, upon receipt of commitments sufficient to pay the SUP, and prior to the actual payments by them.
+The Patent Purchase Agreement (PPA) allows SynPat to grant licenses to prospective Participants upon payment of the SUP to the Seller, regardless of receipt of actual payments by Participants.

-The executed Patent License Agreement (PLA) from SynPat grants a license to prospective Participants, and becomes effective upon SynPat’s receipt of commitments sufficient to fund the SUP.
+The executed Patent License Agreement (PLA) from SynPat grants a license to prospective Participants, and becomes effective upon SynPat’s payment of the SUP to the Seller.

-The receipt of Requests to Participate with obligations to pay, in the aggregate, the full SUP, effectuate the PLA.

-At this point in time, each Participant has a valid license and an obligation to pay its Participation Fee directly to the Seller’s account.
+At this point in time, each Participant has a valid license and an obligation to pay its Participation Fee directly to SynPat's account.

-To secure the Seller’s interests, it retains ownership in the patents at all times, and only after payment of the Participation Fee by all of the Participants, the ownership in the patents is assigned to SynPat.
+To secure the Seller’s interests, it retains ownership in the patents at all times, and only after payment of the SUP by SynPat, the ownership in the patents is assigned to SynPat.

 A failure by any Participant to pay its Participation Fee does not fail or invalidate the licenses granted to the other Participants.
-Such failure to pay will simply create a contractual breach of the Patent License Agreement between SynPat and the failing Participant, to which the Seller is a third party beneficiary.
+Such failure to pay will simply create a contractual breach of the Patent License Agreement between SynPat and the failing Participant.

 General Terms and Conditions